Automatic fire alarms policy:

 Therefore, if you feel that you have a special case to make in relation to a specific risk, then you should contact your local Borough Team or your local Prevention and Protection Team

-For multi-use & specific buildings
+For multi-use and specific buildings

 How does this work with multi-use buildings?
 Shops with flats above?